Alessandro Farroni: Career

 Born in Spoleto, Farroni started his career in Perugia youth sector.
 As a senior, he player for Serie D clubs Foligno and L'Aquila.

-Serie C

 In August 2018, he left L'Aquila and signed with Serie C club Matera.
 Farroni made his professional debut on 18 September 2018 against Rieti.

 After one season in Matera, on 31 January 2019 he moved to Reggina.
 The club won the promotion to Serie B this season.

 With Reggina on Serie B, Farroni was loaned to Serie C club Juve Stabia.

 On 8 July 2022, he extended his contract with the club, and was loaned to Vis Pesaro on Serie C. On 13 January 2022 he signed with Vis Pesaro.

+On 1 September 2023, he joined Bari on season-long loan.
+On 26 January 2024, Farroni moved on a new loan to Alessandria.
+On 29 August 2024, Farroni and Vis Pesaro dissolved their contract by mutual consent.

+On 17 December 2024, Farroni signed a contract with Catania until the end of the season, with an option to extend.